Combi Boiler Installation Cost

 How Much is a New Combi Boiler Installation?

-How much do I need to budget for my new combi boiler installation?
+How much do I need to budget for my new boiler installation?

-In the simplest case - where you are replacing an old combi boiler with a new combi boiler - expect to pay between £1,050 and £2,250 for a small 24kW to 27kW combi boiler.
+Replacing your existing combi boiler for a new combi boiler costs between £1,050 and £2,250 for a small 24kW to 27kW combi boiler replacement.

 As the power output increases, so do the boiler prices, making a larger 35kW to 42kW boiler between £1,400 and £3,700.